Trehinos/Juse/README.md

     WASCII      10F0 A(U16)                 : out S8 [DP:DS:A]          ; prints an ASCII '\0' terminated string

-    ALLOCPOOL   F000 A(U16)                 : alloc A                   ; allocate a new Pool with no Segment ALLOCSEG    F001 A(U16) B(U32)          : alloc B in A              ; allocate a new Segment in an existring Pool
+    ALLOCPOOL   F000 A(U16)                 : alloc A                   ; allocate a new Pool with no Segment ALLOCSEG    F001 A(U16) B(U32)          : alloc B in A              ; allocate a new Segment in an existing Pool
     ```

 ## License